Before your new friend arrives, you will want to make sure that you have a few basic things:

 ID tag…with your home and cell phone numbers.

-Food...We recommend a high-quality kibble with meat as the first ingredient.
-Avoid foods that contain a lot of filler grain or meat by-products.
+Food…We recommend a high-quality kibble with named meats as the first ingredients.
+Avoid foods that contain filler grain or meat by-products.
 There are many good brands out there and we are happy offer recommendations as well as discuss healthy add-ins and snacks.

-A veterinarian with a good knowledge of the greyhound...if you do not currently have a vet, our Vet List is a great place to start.
-Be sure to also inform yourself with Important Medical Info.
+A veterinarian with a good knowledge of the greyhound…if you do not currently have a vet, our representatives can guide you.

 Once your dog is home, a Follow-Up Team member will call on you to check in and see how your first week has gone.
 This is a good time to share stories about your dog and to ask more questions.
 We are also here to help you over any bumps in the road as your new dog adjusts to the changes in his life.
 If you are experiencing any difficulties, please let us know right away.
 Do not wait for us to check in.
 Problems can be more easily resolved when addressed immediately.